hellolucient/cognition/README.md

 - ✅ **Tag-based Discovery** - Filter and organize by topics
 - ✅ **Source Attribution** - Track which AI model was used
 - ✅ **Export System** - Download conversations in multiple formats (TXT, MD, JSON)
+- ✅ **Social Sharing** - Share threads to X/Twitter and copy links

+### Social Features
+- ✅ **User Profiles** - Customizable profiles with avatar, bio, website, and location
+- ✅ **Follow System** - Follow users to see their latest contributions
+- ✅ **In-App Notifications** - Get notified when followed users post or follow you
+- ✅ **Following Feed** - Filter main feed to show only posts from followed users
+- ✅ **Profile Pages** - View user profiles with follower/following counts and recent threads
+- ✅ **Avatar Upload** - Upload and manage profile pictures
+- ✅ **Social Discovery** - Find interesting users through their contributions

 ### User Experience
 - ✅ **Invite-Only System** - Controlled growth with invite codes